fandm-college/rcs.github.io/README.md

 ## Courses using Research Computing resources

-Instructors who wish to lead a class using any of the Research Computing resources must contact us at dorc@fandm.edu before the class begins.
+Instructors who wish to lead a class using any of the Research Computing resources should contact us at dorc@fandm.edu before the class begins.
 This is to ensure that adequate resources and support are available.
 At a minimum, we will need the following information:

+- What computational resource(s) are being requested, especially software
 - A list (preferably a text file) of the netIDs of everyone who needs access
-- Software needed
 - Typical computational work load (number of jobs or sessions, length, number of CPUs, etc)

 In addition to the [compute resources provided here](overview/README.md) we also offer the following resources: